 Ant McPartlin and Lisa Armstrong divorce: From the reason they split to how much it could cost

-Ant McPartlin and Lisa Armstrong's divorce, the hefty costs that reportedly lie ahead, and exactly who is Anne-Marie Corbett, Ant's alleged new girlfriend.
+Ant McPartlin and Lisa Armstrong's divorce, the hefty costs that reportedly lie ahead, and exactly who is Anne-Marie Corbett, Ant's new girlfriend.

-Ant McPartlin and Lisa Armstrong have sadly parted ways, and have decided to get a divorce after 11 years of marriage.
-Here’s why, and how much it will cost them…
+Ant McPartlin and Lisa Armstrong have settled their divorce today, Tuesday 16th October, after 11 years or marriage.

+The couple reportedly visited a London courtroom where Ant allegedly admitted to unreasonable behaviour including adultery.

+Despite being separated from Lisa when he began dating his new girlfriend Anne-Marie Corbett, the law states that this is still classed as adultery as he was still technically married at the time.

 Read more: Who is Ant McPartlin's new girlfriend?
 Anne-Marie Corbett the personal assistant that left Lisa heartbroken